 Experiments on two challenging facial manipulation datasets show EMD has better performance in detection of not only facial expression manipulations but also identity swaps.
 EMD accurately detected 99% of the manipulated videos.

-The paper, “Detection and Localization of Facial Expression Manipulations,” was presented at the 2022 Winter Conference on Applications of Computer Vision and is available here.
+The paper, “Detection and Localization of Facial Expression Manipulations,” was presented at the 2022 Winter Conference on Applications of Computer Vision.

 Link to the UCR research highlight on detecting deepfakes: https://news.ucr.edu/articles/2022/05/03/new-method-detects-deepfake-videos-99-accuracy